-Jack Russell terriers are one of the very few dog breeds that is brave enough to go ground after prey.
-Another proof of this was a Jack Russell named “George”.
+Jack Russell terriers are one of the very few dog breeds that are brave enough to go ground after prey.
+Further proof of this was a Jack Russell named “George”.
 On 29 April 2007, he saved five children at a carnival in New Zealand from an attack by two pit bulls.
 He was reported to have charged at them and held them at bay long enough for the children to get away.
-Afterwards he was unfortunately killed the pit bulls, but he was posthumously awarded the PDSA Gold Medal in 2009, the animal equivalent of the George Cross.
+Afterwards he was unfortunately killed by the pit bulls, but he was posthumously awarded the PDSA Gold Medal in 2009, the animal equivalent of the George Cross.

 6) Legendary status

-The Jack Russell has been strictly bred for hunting since its beginning in the early 1800s.
-By the 1850’s these dogs were recognised as a specific breed making the breed more than 160 years old.
+The Jack Russell has been bred strictly for hunting since its beginning in the early 1800s.
+By the 1850s, these dogs were recognised as a specific breed, making the breed more than 160 years old.